laggykiller/MoticDownloader/README.md

 ### Is this program safe?
 Yes it is.
 You may check the source code.

-The application maybe marked suspicious by Windows SmartScreen, as it is not signed.

 If you do not trust the pre-compiled binaries, you may download and run the py file directly or compile it yourself.

+Note that the windows program maybe marked suspicious by Windows SmartScreen, as the program is not code signed with certificate.

+Some antivirus may detect it as a virus, as this program needs to collect your username and password and send it to Motic Gallery server.

 ### I found a bug!
 Submit a bug report to 'Issues'.
 Make sure you include the error message.